What is CRM? Why is it Essential for Businesses?

 • 73% of Buyers Expect Personalised Outreach in B2B Selling.

 These are not vendor brochure numbers — they are repeatedly observed across industry studies (HubSpot, Salesforce, Forrester, Nucleus) over the past five years.
-The directional message is consistent: the gap between CRM-equipped and CRM-less teams compounds each year.

 Spreadsheets vs. CRM